 229 U.S.A.
 (4).
 Fall.
 This survey looks at American history according to several interlocking themes: colonial roots and cultural and political divergence; the costs and benefits of expansion; industrialization and immigration; American leadership in the twentieth century; and challenges in the current century.
 This course is not intended for those who plan to take period courses in American history.
 R. Schoone-Jongen.

-252 The Expanding Nation (3).
+252 America from Republic to Empire (3).
+Spring.
 An examination of United States history after independence as the nation expanded, industrialized, and came to dominate the Western hemisphere.
-Special attention is given to the nation’s foundations, western expansion, and slavery; the Civil War and Reconstruction; the Progressive response to industrialization; and the United States’ overseas expansion and participation in World War I. Not offered 2014-15.
+Special attention is given to the nation’s foundations, western expansion, and slavery; the Civil War and Reconstruction; the Progressive response to industrialization; and the United States’ overseas expansion and participation in World War I. W. Van Vugt.

 255 African-American History (3).
-Fall.
 A survey of African-American history from West African societies to contemporary times.
 Highlights include the creation of a slave society in British North America, African-American intellectual traditions, the African-American church, and social and political movements for freedom.
-E. Washington.
+Not offered 2015-16.

 258 U.S. Military History (3).
-Spring.
 This course studies the military as an American institution from the colonial period through the "War on Terror."
 Though primary focus will be on the major wars fought by the United States, the course will also examine the various social, economic, and political factors influencing the development of the American military.
-E. Washington.
+Not offered 2015-16.

 264 Reformation and Revolution: Europe 1500-1800 (3).
-A survey of early modern European political and social history from the early 16th century to the late 18th century, with particular emphasis on the Protestant Reformation, its social and intellectual origins, and its political and social contexts and consequences, and on selected “revolutionary” political and intellectual movements, such as the Thirty Years’ War, the English Revolution, the emergence of modern science, the Enlightenment, and the French Revolution.
-Not offered 2014-15.
+Fall.
+A survey of early modern European political and social history with particular emphasis on the Protestant Reformation, its social and intellectual origins, and its political and social contexts and consequences, and on selected “revolutionary” political and intellectual movements, such as the Thirty Years’ War, the English Revolution, the emergence of modern science, the Enlightenment, and the French Revolution.
+K. van Liere.

-294 Research Methods of History (2).
+294 Research Methods of History (3).
 Fall, Interim.
-An introduction to historical sources, bibliography, and research techniques, giving particular attention to the different genres of history writing, the mechanics of professional notation, and critical use of print and electronic research data bases.
+An introduction to historical sources, bibliography, and research techniques, giving particular attention to the different genres of history writing, critical historical thinking and the role of perspective and worldview, the mechanics of professional notation, critical use of print and electronic research databases, organizing and writing research essays, and the vocation of the historian.
 Intended as preparation for 300-level courses.
-D. Miller, K. van Liere.
+Staff.

 Enrollment in all 300-level courses requires completing two courses in history first or permission of the instructor.

 331 Studies in Middle Eastern History (3).
-Spring.
 A study of U.S.-Middle East relations since about 1900.
 Under the conceptual framework of culture and imperialism, the topic is not limited to just foreign policy but the full range of economic, social, and cultural exchanges between Americans and Middle Easterners, including military alliances, commercial ties, media coverage, Christian Zionism, immigration, scholarship, and the like.
 This course is eligible for concurrent registration with History 394.
-D. Howard
+Not offered 2015-16.

 346 Modern China (3).
 An in depth, comprehensive treatment of Chinese history from the Qing Dynasty, about 1650, to the present.
 In addition to the basics of political, social, and economic history, the course will also stress intellectual and religious currents, including the role of Christianity.
-Appropriate for Asian Studies or Chinese/Japanese majors, business or international relations students, or anyone who has had HIST 245 or 246, or has upperclass standing and has taken HIST 151 or 152.
-Not offered 2014-15.
+Appropriate for Asian Studies or Chinese/Japanese majors, business or international relations students.
+Not offered 2015-16.

-358 Native American History (3).
-(Studies in the North American West).
-Surveys the history of Native Americans in what is now the United States from the centuries before European contact to the present.
-The course is continental in scope, but focuses especially on the American West, with some comparisons to indigenous peoples in Mexico and Canada.
-Specifically, the course looks at the rise and decline of regional Native American chiefdoms and states in the centuries before European contact; Christian missions and the fur trade in the eighteenth and early-nineteenth century; the "Indian Wars" in the American West, 1840s-1890s; efforts to assimilate Native Americans in the late-nineteenth and early-twentieth century; and efforts to promote Native American civil rights and sovereignty—"Red Power"—in the twentieth century.
-Not offered 2014-15.
+358 Native American History (Studies in the North American West) (3).
+Fall.
+The course is national in scope, but focuses especially on the American West, with some comparisons to indigenous peoples in Mexico and Canada.
+Specifically, the course looks at the rise and decline of regional Native American chiefdoms and states in the centuries before European contact; the impact of horses on the Plains; trade with Europeans and Americans; Christian missions in the seventeenth and eighteenth centuries; the "Indian Wars" in the American West, 1840s-1890s; efforts to assimilate Native Americans in the late-nineteenth and early-twentieth century; and campaigns by Native Americans to promote their civil rights and tribal sovereignty in the twentieth century.
+W. Katerberg.